joshdoman/ord/docs/src/runes/specification.md

 A freeze (or unfreeze) edict freezes (or unfreezes) balances at all `outpoints` authorized to be frozen (or unfrozen).

-A frozen balance is burned if the outpoint is spent while the balance is frozen.
+A frozen balance is declared lost if the outpoint is spent while the balance is frozen.

+The lost runes of `rune_id` will be collected by the first transaction with an unfreeze edict authorized to unfreeze `rune_id`.
+Collected runes are added to the transaction's unallocated balance.
+This provides a way for the freezer to return lost runes that would otherwise be unfrozen.